hegerdes/homepage/content/blog/2025-10-gitlab-rootles-runner.md

     docker-buildx-plugin docker-compose-plugin docker-ce-rootless-extras
 ```

 Now Docker is running as root.
-Which we don't wand.
+Which we don't want.
 Disable it via systemd and optionally allow normal users to open ports below 1024.
 ```bash,linenos
 # Disable the root docker service
 sudo systemctl restart apparmor.service